About Lauren

 Recent News

-My story “The Great Renunciation,” winner of the 2025 ALR Fiction Award, is published in the Spring 2025 issue of the American Literary Review.
+My story “The Great Renunciation,” winner of the 2025 ALR Fiction Award, was nominated for a Pushcart Prize, Best of the Net and the Best Spiritual Literature anthology.
+Read the story in the Spring 2025 issue of the American Literary Review.

 My novel, As the Lord Hangs Around Her Neck, was long listed for the First Five Pages Prize from the Stockholm Writers Festival.